open-format/rewardle/README.md

 ### Overview

 The Token System is designed to calculate and trigger rewards based on user actions and completed missions.
-It utilises two main configuration files: `actions.json` and `missions.json`, and a core class `TokenSystem`.
+It utilises two main configuration files: `actions.ts` and `missions.ts`, and a core class `TokenSystem`.

-### `actions.json` - Action Configurations
+### `actions.ts` - Action Configurations

 This file sets up the actions that users can perform to earn rewards.